Today I’m finally sharing with you my microwave carrot cake recipe. Woo hoo!

 I often say to my husband that oats are my favorite grain.
 While wheat is versatile, I’ve recently discovered oats can be, too.

-Use oats to make (the best) microwave carrot cake, overnight oats, fruit crumbles, fermented granola, pancakes and more.
+Use oats to make (the best) microwave carrot cake, overnight oats, apple crumbles, fermented granola, pancakes and more.
 They make an easy snack in 2 minutes.
 You can add them to smoothies to make them more filling, too.

 I prefer oats over wheat because they have a protein like gluten called avenin.
 Avenin holds oaty baked goods together.
 It also creates the sticky goo that makes oatmeal sticky.
 Even so, you can’t overwork it like gluten, so your cake can’t become tough.